-left First density vector. right Second density vector.
+left First density vector.

+right Second density vector.

+overlap Overlap between the two features.

-overlap Weights Weights for overlapping region.
+overlapWeights Weights for overlapping region.

 Returns the combined density vector.

 Note

 This function is used as part of feat2dens and there should be no need to call it directly although it may be useful for possible extensions.